ScottBurger/going_rogue_podcast/_posts/2023-02-01-riskofrain.md

 file: https://grogpod.s3.us-west-2.amazonaws.com/riskofrain-audio.mp3
 description: "Today's forecast is partly sunny with a Risk of Rain.
 Join us to talk about the 10 year old (but timeless in our hearts) loot-collecting roguelike platformer with an incredibly enduring legacy.
 Be a Burning Witness to a podcast where two Meat Nuggets try to convince the third that his Tough Times could really just be solved by seven Crowbars and a Hydraulic Gauntlet.

+1:28 - game stats
+3:24 - one sentence summary
+54:20 - rankings and final thoughts

 Next episode: Fights in Tight Spaces

 Contact us at grogpodzone@gmail.com!